Three images of people caring for adults

 About the CAPS Check system

-The law requires certain agencies to request a check of the Adult Protective Services (APS) data system (called CAPS) to determine if certain individuals have been substantiated in an APS case of mistreatment of an at-risk adult.
-Mistreatment includes physical abuse, sexual abuse, caretaker neglect, exploitation, and harmful acts.
+Colorado law requires certain agencies to request background checks of the Adult Protective Services (APS) data system (called CAPS) for individuals who may be employed in or appointed to positions providing direct care to at-risk adults.
+These background checks ("CAPS Checks") inform agencies whether the individual has been substantiated in an APS investigation of mistreatment of an at-risk adult.
+Mistreatment may include physical abuse, sexual abuse, caretaker neglect, exploitation, and/or other harmful acts.
+The intent of the law is to minimize the potential for employment or appointment of persons with a history of mistreating at-risk adults in positions with access to at-risk adults.
 Read more about the law.

 Important things to remember

 Your agency must be registered with the CAPS Check Unit prior to requesting CAPS Checks.
-Potential employees must complete and sign the Employee Written Authorization Form before their CAPS Check request is submitted.
+Potential employees or appointees must complete and sign the Written Authorization Form before their CAPS Check request is submitted.

 Please use Chrome, Firefox or Safari as your browser.